heidihoward/distributed-consensus-reading-list/README.md

 * Basil: Breaking up BFT with ACID (transactions), SOSP 2021 [[arxiv](https://arxiv.org/pdf/2109.12443.pdf)]
 * BigBFT: A Multileader Byzantine Fault Tolerance Protocol for High Throughput, 2021 [[arxiv](https://arxiv.org/abs/2109.12664)]
 * Scaling Membership of Byzantine Consensus, TOCS 2021 [[acmdl](https://dl.acm.org/doi/full/10.1145/3473138)]
+* BFT in Blockchains: From Protocols to Use Cases, ACM Computing Surveys 2021 [[acmdl](https://dl.acm.org/doi/abs/10.1145/3503042)]
+  * New survey paper on BFT, more up-to-date than "Consensus in the Age of Blockchains".

 ### Alternative fault models in distributed consensus
 Most of these papers handle crash faults or byzantine faults.
 This section considers the fault models between crash and byzantine.